jadonk/beagle-tester/README.md

 6. Connect a USB host (to the USB client port) with RNDIS client support that will perform a DHCP request that will respond to pings
 7. Connect one of the supported barcode scanners
 8. Wait for the CISPR test animation and audio playback ![CISPR image][cispr]
-9. Scan the 16 character barcode (4 character board revision and 12 character serial number) (will be programmed if BeagleBone Black and wire is included)
+9. Scan a barcode to begin the test
 10. Pass or fail will be indicated by a respectively green or red box on the TV ![xM pass image][xm-pass]

 [cispr]: https://raw.githubusercontent.com/jadonk/beagle-tester/master/images/itu-r-bt1729-colorbar-3200x1800.png